 Dr. Talaya L. Tolefree

 Talaya has committed over 20 years of her life to community program development, providing educational leadership to children, parents and educators in a variety of pre-k through post-secondary settings.
 Dr. Tolefree recently authored her first children’s books "Grandma Sankofa's House and Creative Crown Turn That Frown Upside Down!
 I Love My Natural Hair" She is the Founder and Executive Director of Empowered To Be Me! girls leadership program and Founder and CEO of Koinonia Leadership Academy, LLC where she uses her Restorative Practices Engagement Circle Framework (Tolefree, 2015) to implement Restorative Practices in faith-based organizations, schools and community.
-Dr. Tolefree is a Restorative Practices researcher and is involved in a number of Restorative Practices initiatives focusing on healing, social, racial and educational justice.
+Dr. Tolefree is a Restorative Practices researcher and is involved in a number of Restorative Practices initiatives focusing on healing, youth development, social, racial and educational justice.
 Dr. Tolefree believes education is a human right and should be experienced in healthy and safe environments that are inclusive of all.

 Talaya practiced leadership and program development in the faith based non-profit community for several years.
 In her leadership roles she served as an Early Education Director and Consultant, Director of St. Paul Project SPIRIT and Freedom School and Minneapolis Freedom School; programs committed to practicing servant-leadership, community engagement and social justice, while providing children and families of African-descent access to culturally responsive academic and social opportunities.